hexabyte23/QuarkTx/README.md

 We just test with a Jeti TU2 2.4 GHz RF module.
 Smart interrupt code is able to generate up to 17 different PPM channels !!!

 ## RCL: a new language
-We introduce RCL, a real time new Radio Control Language, that include gimbal mode, reverse, dual rate, exponetial and mixer functions per channel.
+We introduce RCL, a real time Radio Control Language, that include gimbal mode, reverse, dual rate, exponetial and mixer functions per channel.

 The average update rate of channels is more than 300 Hz for a 6 channels config with simple RCL commands.